Are you looking for the ultimate 5 days in London itinerary?

 Tickets purchased online, in advance, are mostly always discounted, and many times come with a “skip the line” perk.

-I hope these suggestions will maximize your planning making your 5 days in London as organized and effortless as possible.
+I hope these suggestions will maximize your planning making your London five day itinerary as organized and effortless as possible.

 Hi Linda this is a great guide to London.
 Very good advice.
 One tip I could give, you refer to being robbed in Paris which is an entirely different country and culture to London UK.
 Europeans do get a upset at being lumped together like we are one country.
 I am sure your readers will appreciate the stay safe advice, but you’ll upset European readers by talking of us like we are all the same.
 An incident in one country in Europe is not representative of the other 43.
 It is much better to stick to experiences in the country rather than presuming the next is the same.
 I wish you many happy travels.